 Rear Adm.
-Ronny L. Jackson is a native of Levelland, Texas, and graduated from Texas A&M University in 1991 with a Bachelor of Science in Marine Biology.
-He then went on to attend medical school at the University of Texas Medical Branch, graduating in 1995 with his Doctor of Medicine.
-He began his active duty naval service in 1995 at the Portsmouth Naval Medical Center in Virginia, where he completed his internship in transitional medicine.
+Ronny L. Jackson is a native of Levelland, Texas, and a 1991 graduate of Texas A&M University with a Bachelor of Science in Marine Biology.
+He is also a 1995 graduate of the University of Texas Medical Branch with a Doctor of Medicine.
+He began his active duty Naval service in 1995 at the Portsmouth Naval Medical Center in Virginia, where he completed his internship in transitional medicine.

 In 2001, Jackson returned to Portsmouth Naval Medical Center to begin his residency in emergency medicine, finishing at the top of his class and receiving the honor graduate designation.
 Upon completing his residency in 2004, he was assigned as clinical faculty in the Emergency Medicine Residency Program at the Naval Hospital in Portsmouth, Virginia.
 In 2005 he joined the 2nd Marines, Combat Logistics Regiment 25, in Camp Lejeune, North Carolina.
 From there he deployed in support of Operation Iraqi Freedom as the emergency medicine physician in charge of resuscitative medicine for a forward deployed Surgical Shock Trauma Platoon in Taqaddum, Iraq.

 In 2006, while still in Iraq, Jackson was selected as a White House physician.
 Since arriving at the White House, he has directed the Executive Health Care for the President’s Cabinet and Senior Staff, served as physician supervisor for the Camp David Presidential Retreat, held the position of physician to the White House and led the White House Medical Unit as its director.
-He has served as White House physician during the past three administrations and was the appointed physician to the president for President Barack Obama.
-He currently serves as the appointed physician to the president for President Donald J. Trump and Chief Medical Advisor for the Executive Office of the President.
+He has served as White House physician during the past three administrations and was the appointed physician to the president for both President Barack Obama and President Donald Trump.
+He currently serves as Assistant to the President for President Donald J. Trump and Chief Medical Advisor for the Executive Office of the President.